The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 These factors contribute to Kansas’s low cost of living index of 87.3, making it a desirable place to live.

 Kansas offers significant financial stability with an average household income of $93,781 and an average monthly energy bill of $217.21.
 These aspects, along with the state’s accessible housing market, make Kansas a prime choice for a lower cost lifestyle in a stable economic setting.
+Kansas's economic stability contributes to its overall affordability.

 Alabama: Southern Charm at a Lower Cost